lbl-srg/EnergyPlusToFMU/Documentation/userGuide/source/installation.rst

   #   Note the "./" before the name of the batch file.
   > ./link-c-exe.bat  test.exe  get-address-size.o

-In response, the linker should produce an executable called ``text.exe``, in the current directory:
+In response, the linker should produce an executable called ``test.exe``, in the current directory, and you should be able to run the executable:

 .. code-block:: none

-  # Windows:
+  # Windows (32-bit example):
   > dir  *.exe
   test.exe
+  > test.exe
+  32

-  # Linux, MacOS:
+  # Linux, MacOS (64-bit example):
   > ls  *.exe
   test.exe
+  > ./test.exe
+  64

 Again, the batch file may not work, for a few broad reasons:

 - You do not have permission to run the batch file.
-  When you try to run the batch file as shown above, watch for output like "Permission denied" from the operating system.
+  When you run the batch file, watch for output like "Permission denied" from the operating system.
   See `Troubleshooting permissions`_ below.